floydhub/dl-docker/README.md

 ### How do I update/install new libraries?
 You can do one of:

 1. Modify the `Dockerfile` directly to install new or update your existing libraries.
 You will need to do a `docker build` after you do this.
 If you just want to update to a newer version of the DL framework(s), you can pass them as CLI parameter using the --build-arg tag ([see](-v /sharedfolder:/root/sharedfolder) for details).
 The framework versions are defined at the top of the `Dockerfile`.
-For example, `docker build -t dl-docker:cpu -f Dockerfile.cpu --build-arg TENSORFLOW_VERSION=0.9.0rc0 .`
+For example, `docker build -t floydhub/dl-docker:cpu -f Dockerfile.cpu --build-arg TENSORFLOW_VERSION=0.9.0rc0 .`

 2. You can log in to a container and install the frameworks interactively using the terminal.
 After you've made sure everything looks good, you can commit the new contains and store it as an image